 That said, does it really matter when you eat?
 Is there a direct correlation between meal timing and fat loss?

 NO. Sorry, but nutrient timing is a small piece of the puzzle.
 Managing your Calorie intake and sticking to your macros should be your first priority before you start micromanaging your meal timing.
-This video is a little nerdy but Alan Aragon runs through why amount of food you eat is WAY more important than timing.
+Alan Aragon runs through why the amount of food you eat is WAY more important than timing (you might need to google it).
 Learn some stuff and come back to finish the rest of the myths.

 3. “Your body can only absorb 30 grams of protein per meal.”